deepjyoti30/ytmdl/README.md

 ## Why this?

-This app downloads a song by getting the audio from Youtube sources __using__ youtube-dl and then adds song information like artist name, album name, release date, thumbnail etc by fetching it from sources like Itunes, Gaana and other sources.
+This app downloads a song by getting the audio from Youtube sources __using__ youtube-dl and then adds song information like artist name, album name, release date, thumbnail etc by fetching it from sources like Itunes, Spotify, Gaana and other sources.

 __NO__.
 YoutubeDL doesn't do that.
 All youtube-dl does is lets you download audio from a video that you specify.
 __This app is not yet another youtube-dl clone.__